rarepotato8de/RoRo80/README.md

 3. **Subsequent times:** Hold the **BOOT** button, press **RESET** twice, then release **BOOT**.

 > [!TIP]
-> You can find the latest VIAL firmware in the `/firmware` folder of this repository.
+> You can find the firmwares in the `/firmware` folder of this repository.

 ## Supported Layouts
 * **Common:** 7U Tsangan Bottom Row, Stepped CapsLock, Split Backspace & Split Right Shift, F12/F13